Kinggerm/GetOrganelle/README.md

   You have to install [Anaconda](https://docs.anaconda.com/anaconda/install/) or [Miniconda](https://docs.conda.io/projects/continuumio-conda/en/latest/user-guide/install/index.html) before using the above command.
 If you don't like conda, or want to follow the latest versions, you can find [more installation options here](https://github.com/Kinggerm/GetOrganelle/wiki/Installation#installation).

-* After installation of GetOrganelle v1.7.0+, please download and initialize the database of your preferred organelle type (embplant_pt, embplant_mt, embplant_nr, fungus_mt, fungus_nr, animal_mt, and/or other_pt).
+* After installation of GetOrganelle v1.7.0+, please download and initialize the database of your preferred organelle genome type (embplant_pt, embplant_mt, embplant_nr, fungus_mt, fungus_nr, animal_mt, and/or other_pt).
 Supposing you are assembling chloroplast genomes:

       get_organelle_config.py --add embplant_pt,embplant_mt